LLC DissolutionOperating agreement provisions, winding up, and free template

 Settle debts

-Pay creditors in order of priority: (1) secured creditors, (2) employees, (3) trade creditors, (4) member loans, (5) other obligations.
+Pay creditors in priority order: (1) secured creditors, (2) employees, (3) trade creditors, (4) member loans, (5) other obligations.

 Final accounting